GrandmasterTash/vault/README.md

-TODO: Helm chart.
- kafka.default.svc.cluster.local 9092
- mongodb.default.svc.cluster.local

-TODO: Liveliness should use own probe not readiness
 TODO: MongoDB tls.
+TODO: Dynamic trace level switching api?
 TODO: Clippy and audit and gutters.
+TODO: Document this file.
 TODO: Distributed tracing context propagation across Kafka messages.
-TODO: Document this file.
-TODO: Dynamic trace level switching api?
 TODO: AB testing?
 Document this is not an externally facing module and should be called by a sign-on orchistrator.
 Note: Handy https://github.com/bradleyjkemp/grpc-tools